gohugoio/hugo/content/content-management/organization.md

 ### `url`

 A complete URL can be provided.
 This will override all the above as it pertains to the end destination.
-This must be the path from the baseURL (starting with a `/``).
-When `url` is provided in the front matter, it will be used exactly.
-Using `url` will ignore the `--uglyURLs` setting.
+This must be the path from the baseURL (starting with a `/`). `url` will be used exactly as it provided in the front matter and will ignore the `--uglyURLs` setting in your site configuration.

 ## \_index.md and "Everything is a Page"